nasa-jpl/ION-DTN/gh-pages/docs/topics/ltp-udp-multisend-tuning.md

 ### Non-Linux Platforms

-On non-Linux platforms (macOS, FreeBSD, Solaris, Windows/MinGW), `UDP_MULTISEND` is automatically disabled regardless of flags, because `sendmmsg()` is a Linux-specific API.
+On non-Linux platforms (macOS, FreeBSD, Solaris), `UDP_MULTISEND` is automatically disabled regardless of flags, because `sendmmsg()` is a Linux-specific API.
 The single-send path with token bucket rate control is used.